Green-Zero-Development/onpointcustomhomes/content/blog/join-the-team-internal-project-coordinator.md

 +++
 **Key Responsibilities:**
 We are looking for an enthusiastic individual to join our team to support internal operations and client concierge services.
-Ideal candidate is overly organized, communicates well, has passion for learning, and thrives in a collaborative, fast-paced office environment.
+Ideal candidate is overly organized, communicates well, has a passion for learning, and thrives in a collaborative, fast-paced office environment.
 This position entails the following:

 **Job responsibilities include the following:**